devfans/NightsWatch/WhenNightComes.md

 #### When night comes, we start to watch with a brave heart and a clear mind:

-We would want design simple enough, no one want to spend much on learning how to use a monitoring tool.
-So, just two roles \
-the server and the agent.
+We would want the design simple enough but still powerful.
+No one wants to spend much on learning how to use a monitoring tool.
+So, just two roles: the server and the agent.

 ## What does a server do?
 + Listen for agents to receive data from agents